uio-bmi/compairr/README.md

 `repertoire_id`, `sequence_id`, `duplicate_count`, `v_call`, `j_call`,
 and `junction`.
 The term `junction` will be replaced with `junction_aa`, `cdr3`, or `cdr3_aa` as appropriate.
-Additional columns from the input files may be copied to the output file using the `-k` or `--keep_columns` option.
+Additional columns from the input files may be copied to the pairs file using the `-k` or `--keep-columns` option.
 Multiple columns, separated by commas (but no spaces), may be given.
 A warning will be given if any of the specified columns are missing.
 In the header, columns from the first and second input file will be suffixed by `_1` and `_2`, respectively.
+The distance between the sequences will be included if the `--distance` option is included.
+This is usually the Hamming distance (minimum number of substitutions), unless the `--indel` (or `-i´) option is specified, in which case the distance is the Levenshtein distance (minimum number of substitutions or indels).

 ## Analysing in which repertoires a set of sequences are present